Fay's trisecant identity

-In algebraic geometry, Fay's trisecant identity is an identity between theta functions of Riemann surfaces introduced by Fay (1973).
+In algebraic geometry, Fay's trisecant identity is an identity between theta functions of Riemann surfaces introduced by John Fay.
 Fay's identity holds for theta functions of Jacobians of curves, but not for theta functions of general abelian varieties.

-The name "trisecant identity" refers to the geometric interpretation given by Mumford (1984), who used it to show that the Kummer variety of a genus g Riemann surface, given by the image of the map from the Jacobian to projective space of dimension $2^g-1$ induced by theta functions of order 2, has a 4-dimensional space of trisecants.
+The name "trisecant identity" refers to the geometric interpretation given by David Mumford, who used it to show that the Kummer variety of a genus $g$ Riemann surface, given by the image of the map from the Jacobian to projective space of dimension $2^g-1$ induced by theta functions of order 2, has a 4-dimensional space of trisecants.